Multiply Group announces plans to acquire 2PointZero and Ghitha Holding via share swap

 - The transaction remains subject to shareholder and regulatory approvals, with further details to be announced upon completion of the review process.

-Abu Dhabi, UAE: Multiply Group (ADX: MULTIPLY), the Abu Dhabi-based investment holding company that invests in and operates businesses globally, today announced that its Board has approved a proposal to acquire 2PointZero and Ghitha Holding through a share swap transaction.
+Abu Dhabi, United Arab Emirates: Multiply Group (ADX: MULTIPLY), the Abu Dhabi-based investment holding company that invests in and operates businesses globally, today announced that its Board has approved a proposal to acquire 2PointZero and Ghitha Holding through a share swap transaction.

 Under the proposed terms, Multiply Group would offer shares to acquire 2PointZero and Ghitha Holding, followed by the issuance of new shares to complete the transaction.
 The transaction is currently under review and remains subject to shareholder and regulatory approvals.